atbcb/usab-uswds/_tad/rad-x.md

 ### Glossary

+Cartridge
-**Cartridge --** Device where a liquid sample is applied and a result is communicated visually or by a test reader once the sample is processed.
+: Device where a liquid sample is applied and a result is communicated visually or by a test reader once the sample is processed.
+Dropper

-**Dropper -- **Device intended to contain the buffer fluid into which the sample is introduced and transferred to the Cartridge.
+: Device intended to contain the buffer fluid into which the sample is introduced and transferred to the Cartridge.
 May be integrated into a Fluid Vial.

 **Dropper -- **evice intended to contain the buffer fluid into which the sample is introduced and transferred to the Cartridge.
 May be integrated into a Fluid Vial.